iRNA-COSI/APAeval/challenges/identification/I2_benchmark/I2_specification.md

 FP - false positives - PAS identified by the tool and not present in the orthogonal dataset
 FN - false negatives - PAS not identified by the tool but present in the orthogonal dataset

+The metrics should be computed for the following distance threshold between PAS identified by the tool in RNAseq dataset and PAS identified in orthogonal 3'end seq dataset:

+- 50 nt

 ## General info

 * **Challenge:** Identification